What Is a Nontraditional Student?

 Classifying as "nontraditional" in college is more common than you might think.

-A man sits on a yellow sofa wit ha young toddler next to him.
-He's working on a college course on his laptop computer.
+[Featured Image]: A nontraditional student sits on a yellow sofa with a young toddler next to them.
+They are working on a college course on their laptop computer.

-It turns out that nontraditional undergraduates are quickly becoming the new traditional in higher education.
-Over one-third of students (33.5 percent) fit nontraditional criteria [1].
+• Over one-third of students (32.3 percent) fit nontraditional criteria [1].

-Nontraditional students have become the majority at US colleges and universities.
+Nontraditional students have become more common at US colleges and universities.
 But this group of students is impossible to define with a single characteristic.
 These learners, sometimes referred to as post-traditional or adult students, bring with them a diverse set of experiences and life circumstances.

 The National Center for Education Statistics (NCES) defines seven nontraditional characteristics [2].
 A student would only need to reflect one of these traits to be defined as “nontraditional” by the NCES: